Heinrich Kreipe: Abduction by Greek and British agents

 Kreipe was interrogated and sent to a prisoner-of-war camp in Canada.
 He was later transferred to a special camp in Wales.

 Later life

 Kreipe was released from British captivity in 1947.
 He met his kidnappers again in 1972 on a Greek television programme.

+Death

-He died at Northeim on 14 June 1976.
+Generalmajor (Ret.)
+Kreipe died at Northeim on 14 June 1976.

 In popular culture

-In 1950 W. Stanley Moss, one of the leaders of the operation, wrote a bestselling account of the abduction: Ill Met by Moonlight.
+In 1950, W. Stanley Moss, one of the leaders of the operation, wrote a bestselling account of the abduction: Ill Met by Moonlight.
 In the 1957 film Ill Met by Moonlight, based on the book, Kreipe is portrayed by Marius Goring.
 This operation was also parodied by the BBC radio program The Goon Show with the episode "Ill Met by Goonlight".